amd/Quark/docs/source/onnx/user_guide_supported_optype_datatype.rst

        model_output,
        calibration_data_reader,
        calibrate_method=quark.onnx.PowerOfTwoMethod.MinMSE,
-       quant_format=quark.onnx.VitisQuantFormat.QDQ,
+       quant_format=quark.onnx.ExtendedQuantFormat.QDQ,
-       activation_type=quark.onnx.VitisQuantType.QFloat16,
+       activation_type=quark.onnx.ExtendedQuantType.QFloat16,
-       weight_type=quark.onnx.VitisQuantType.QFloat16,
+       weight_type=quark.onnx.ExtendedQuantType.QFloat16,
    )

 1.3 Quantizing Float32 Models to BFP16
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The quantizer also supports quantizing Float32 models to BFP16 data formats.
 The block size can be modified by changing the ``block_size`` parameter in the ``extra_options``.
-Currently, BFP16 only supports symmetric activation.
 The following is the configuration for BFP16 with a block size of 8.

 .. code:: python